-The Affordable Care Act’s (ACAs) employer mandate defines applicable large employers (ALEs) as companies with 50 or more full-time equivalent (FTE) employees.
-ALEs must offer minimum essential coverage (MEC) to at least 95% of their FTEs and ensure coverage is affordable.
+The Affordable Care Act’s (ACA) employer mandate defines applicable large employers (ALEs) as organizations with 50 or more full-time equivalent (FTE) employees.
+ALEs must offer minimum essential coverage (MEC) to at least 95% of their full-time employees and ensure coverage is affordable.

-To help ALEs accomplish this, the federal government created “safe harbors” designed to calculate the affordability of their health plans, including individual coverage HRAs (ICHRAs).
+To help ALEs accomplish this, the federal government created safe harbors designed to calculate the affordability of their health plans, including individual coverage health reimbursement arrangements (ICHRAs).

 Since employers can’t know their employees’ household incomes, these safe harbors can be used to determine affordability and help avoid ACA penalties.
 But just how is ACA affordability calculated?

 In this post, we’ll review how affordability is determined and discuss the different types of safe harbors available to ALEs.

 In a rush?
 Skip ahead to a section below: